sburrel/AIDL2019_PROJECT_SBD/Readme.md

 You can find a link to download the weights of the experiment that has the best results for each one of the versions in the list above and also at the results tables, where all the parameters are summarized.
 Be careful to update all the paths and necessary parameters when needed.

 ### Demo
 A Demo has been realized for version 7.
 The best results are obtained for this version at experiment 63.
 The Demo includes only the inference code and allows you to see the results obtained.
-You can visualize the predicted label the real label and the two images compared.
+You can visualize the predicted label, the real label and the two images compared.
 To execute the demo you have to download, in your drive, the data set and the weights of experiment  [63](https://drive.google.com/open?id=1YhukDspQyyuwr2IPuGNrODqxUejys3Dq).
 Be careful to update all the paths if needed.
 If you want to test different experiments be careful to set up the correct threshold.

 ## TO DO